The Invisible Bottleneck: How One Sync Call Froze Our Node.js API

 }

-We deployed this at 2:17 AM on a Thursday.
-Within 90 seconds, P99 latency dropped from 900ms back to 118ms.
+Deployed at 2:17 AM on a Thursday.
+Within 90 seconds, P99 dropped from 900ms to 118ms.
 The event loop was free.
 Requests stopped queueing.
-The server — which had been straining under what we thought was inadequate resources — was suddenly idling at 12% CPU.
+The server, which we'd convinced ourselves was under-resourced, was suddenly idling at 12% CPU.

-After the incident, I spent a day digging into how the event loop actually processes work.
-Node.js uses libuv under the hood — the event loop has distinct phases that execute in order on every "tick".
-Understanding this makes it obvious why blocking anywhere is so destructive.
+After the incident, I spent a day actually reading how the event loop processes work.
+Node uses libuv under the hood, and the event loop has distinct phases that execute in order on every tick.
+Once you see this, blocking anywhere in the loop stops feeling abstract.

 NODE.JS EVENT LOOP PHASES (per tick)